Spring Grant Submission Cycle Opens: 4 Tips to Improve Your Concept Paper

 As the Callahan Foundation’s spring grant cycle opens for concept paper submissions, keep these four basics in mind when crafting your application.

-The Callahan Foundation is now accepting concept paper submissions for the 2017 fall grant cycle.
+The Callahan Foundation is now accepting concept paper submissions for the 2018 spring grant cycle.
 Northeast Ohio nonprofit organizations with a focus on higher education, the arts and social services are encouraged to apply.
 Funding is offered to eligible nonprofits that demonstrate superior leadership and create value for those in need.

 As you craft your concept paper, remember to review the full requirements, and consider these four tips for a successful application:

 - Clearly state the focus.
 Your concept paper is the initial gatekeeper and key to the grant application process.
 Write with clarity: make sure the message and intent is highly focused and the language is straightforward.

 - Elaborate on the community you serve.
 Who does your organization serve, and how?
 Describe the population and how they benefit from your nonprofit’s services in detail.
 Conveying a thorough understanding of how your organization impacts communities enhances your application.